viewdayapp/viewday-obsidian-plugin/readme.md

 ## ✨ Features at a Glance

-- **Interactive Legend:** A beautiful, drag-and-drop pill bar sits above your grid, giving you instant, one-click control to toggle the visibility of specific Google Calendars or local project folders.
+- **Interactive Legend:** A beautiful, drag-and-drop pill bar sits above your grid.
+It provides instant visual clarity: Google Calendars display as solid color dots (`●`), while Local Obsidian properties display as sleek hollow rings (`○`).
+Click any pill to toggle its visibility instantly.
+- **Unified Event Details:** Clicking any event, whether it is a remote Google Meeting or a local Vault Task, opens a unified, clean popover command center where you can open the source file or link supplementary notes.
 - **Universal Sources:** Mix and match local project deadlines (Obsidian) with shared team events (Google Calendar) in a single, unified view.
 - **Folder-Based Color Coding:** Organize visually by folder.
 Target specific folder paths (like `/Video Scripts` or `/Newsletters`) and automatically assign them distinct colors on your calendar grid - no custom tags, emojis, or file naming hacks required.
 - **Real-time Sync:** Your Google calendar updates instantly in Obsidian.
 Local file changes are reflected on the grid with zero latency.